ReyG18/GraphQL-Search-Engine/README.md

 ## Issues

-This is a known bug and will be fixed soon.
+This is a known issue and will be fixed soon.
 ![alt text](client/public/bug.png)